bomatter/participant-diversity-paper/README.md

 # Is Limited Participant Diversity Impeding EEG-based Machine Learning?
+(NeurIPS 2025)

-This repository contains the research code for the experiments in our paper *"Is Limited Participant Diversity Impeding EEG-based Machine Learning?"*
+This repository contains the research code for the experiments in our paper *"Is Limited Participant Diversity Impeding EEG-based Machine Learning?"*, accepted at NeurIPS 2025.